For UC Berkeley Students

 ELECTIVE COURSE

-J124 Data Journalism
+J124 Introduction to Data Journalism

 Data analysis skills are now part of the standard repertoire for many journalists.
 But like all evidence, data needs context and interpretation.
 In this class, we'll use brainpower and software to interrogate data, question its veracity and collection methods, and perform analyses to understand the ways it describes our world, and ways that it does not.
 In addition to working with data, this course will also cover storytelling methods for communicating the essence of a dataset for the general public.
 We will use storytelling techniques, including visualizations, interactive graphics, and narrative techniques to tell engaging stories in a variety of media.